gemstackio/the-complete-algorand-development-course-old/ch-16-advance-asa-transactions/16_2-initial-environment-setup.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to utilize the `AssetFreezeTxn` class to create a transaction that freezes an ASA.

 ## Start Your Node: